 Goodricke has a college at the University of York named after him and Pigott was the first English man to discover a comet then have it named after him.

-Please note: the building is manned by trained volunteers, and although we always do our best to open as planned, sometimes this is not possible.
 If you would like to know about volunteering in the Observatory, please click here.

 - York Museums Trust announces move of CEO Reyahn King to a new post at National Trust for Scotland

 - YORKSHIRE MUSEUM RE-OPENS ITS DOORS!

 - Staff health and wellbeing shown to be at the heart of York Museums Trust.
 All staff to benefit from a week’s holiday in early January and encouraged to rest and recuperate